filanovskiy/terraform-oci-bds/README.md

 	- Security lists with appropriate settings
 	- Routing tables
 	- DHCP
+- Public IP (and assign it to Cloudera Manager host)
+- Pull zeppelin image on the Cloudera Manager host

 In order to provision it, user have to follow steps: